kurtoian13/Clip-Hover-Hero/README.md

 # Clip-Hover-Hero
-Fun CSS &amp; HTML section that uses the hover state to to go between three images and content cards that go with image. check out the link to see it live!
+Fun CSS &amp; HTML section that uses the hover state to to go between three images and content cards.

+check out the link to see it live!

 CLONE OR DOWNLOAD ZIP, OPEN AND REPLACE IMAGE AND TEXT FOR YOUR PROJECT!
 HAVE FUN!

+(only works on desktop) will hopfully updating to work on mobile soon.